stammen/vlcdemo/README.md

     IgnorableNamespaces="uap uap2 uap3 mp rescap desktop"
 ```

-We need to add the vlclauncher and vlcdemo apps in an Application tag in the Applications section.
-I added
+We add the vlclauncher and vlcdemo apps in an Application tag in the Applications section.
-the following:

 ```xml
     <Application Id="vlclauncher" Executable="vlclauncher.exe" EntryPoint="Windows.FullTrustApplication">